top of page

 Case Analysis

-Often signs of neuromuscular disease include weakness, unusual or atypical lameness, behavior changes, seizures, and recurring signs after treatment.
-Clinical signs van vary from acute to chronic.
-Using a decision tree EPM Chart may help you form a diagnostic plan.
+Often signs of neuromuscular disease includes weakness, unusual or atypical lameness, behavior changes, seizures, and signs often recur after treatment.
+Clinical signs can vary from acute to chronic.
+The Decision Tree may help you form a diagnostic plan.

 Need help?

-Post-treatment evaluation is important.
-We recommend a post-treatment examination by the veterinarian at 10 days after initiating any treatment.
-Assess the gait score and any other changes seen with treatment.
-If the horse has not returned to normal, contact us to discuss the case.
-If the horse has a chronic relapsing history, consider an alternate diagnosis; polyneuritis, equine motor neuron disease or sarcocystosis due to s. fayeri, or polyneuritis equi.
+After treating the horse, a veterinary evaluation is important.
+We recommend a post-treatment examination by the veterinarian at 10 days after initiating treatment.
+They will assess the gait score and any other changes seen after treatment.
+If the horse has not returned to normal, contact us to consult on the case.
+If the horse has a chronic relapsing history, consider an alternate diagnosis: polyneuritis, equine motor neuron disease, equine degenerative myloencephalopathy or sarcocystosis due to S. fayeri, or polyneuritis equi.

-Sometimes, it is useful to obtain a muscle biopsy, especially in cases that aren't responding to treatment as expected.
+A veterinarian can get a muscle biopsy, especially in cases that aren't responding to treatment as expected.
 Please refer to Bedford et. al. JAVMA, Vol 242, No. 8, April 15, 2013.
-This paper describes how to obtain a biopsy of the sacrocaudalis dorsalis medialis muscle biopsy.
+This paper describes how to obtain a biopsy of the sacrocaudalis dorsalis medialis muscle.
 Specimens are obtained 1 to 2 cm off of midline, 4 cm cranial to the tail head.
-If a horse has received a diagnosis and treatment for polyneuritis equi in consultation with Pathogenes, you may send the formalin fixed sample to us for histopathology at no charge.

 Related Newsletters